About Us

 MEET OUR STAFF

 Strathcona School of Dancing was founded in 1995 by Bill Troock, Kelly Abrahart and Jacques Bourgouin.
+Jacques has since focused his efforts on teaching Ballet at the Edmonton School of Ballet.

 BILL TROOCK, Highland Teacher